There's No Pause in the Energy on SEVENTEEN's New Album 'Semicolon'

 SEVENTEEN is no stranger to this ever-evolving goal.
 A major mainstay of K-Pop that recently joined the roster of Big Hit Entertainment – the home of other mega groups like TOMORROW X TOGETHER and BTS – the multi-faceted, 13 member group isn’t resting its creative momentum on the laurels of existing success from recognition with Billboard, staggering stream numbers, or recent feature collaborations with artists like Pink Sweat$.
 Despite adversity the music and entertainment industries have faced during this year, SEVENTEEN has persevered and is ready today to unveil their latest special album titled ; [Semicolon].

-SEVENTEEN spoke with American Songwriter ahead of today’s worldwide release of ; [Semicolon] about undertaking such a stylistically diverse project, the band’s own perception of youth, how they see this album impacting their fans, and more:
+SEVENTEEN spoke with American Songwriter about the worldwide release of ; [Semicolon] about undertaking such a stylistically diverse project, the band’s own perception of youth, how they see this album impacting their fans, and more:

 American Songwriter: As a group of more than a dozen unique individuals yourselves, what do you all think of when reflecting on the concept of “youth” and what it feels like to make one’s way through that time in your lives?